Prathish0707/sales-analytics-dashboards/README.md

-🍕 Pizza Hut Sales Analysis Dashboard (Power BI)
-📌 Project Overview

-This project is a Power BI Sales Analysis Dashboard created to analyze Pizza Hut sales data and generate meaningful business insights.
-The main objective of this project is to understand sales performance, customer demand, and product trends using interactive visualizations.

-The dashboard helps stakeholders answer key business questions such as:

-How sales are performing over time

-Which pizzas are the best sellers

-What categories generate the highest revenue

-How customer orders vary by time and product

-This project demonstrates my ability to transform raw data into actionable insights using Power BI.

-🎯 Business Problem Statement

-Pizza Hut operates with a large volume of daily orders and multiple product categories.
-Without proper analysis, it becomes difficult to:

-Track sales trends

-Identify best and worst performing pizzas

-Understand customer ordering behavior

-Make data-driven decisions

-This dashboard solves that problem by presenting clear KPIs, trends, and comparisons in a single interactive report.

-🛠 Tools & Technologies Used

-Power BI Desktop

-Power Query – for data cleaning and transformation

-DAX (Data Analysis Expressions) – for calculated measures

-Data Modeling

-Interactive Visualizations

-🗂 Data Description

-The dataset used in this project contains Pizza Hut sales information including:

-Order details

-Pizza names and categories

-Quantity sold

-Revenue and price details

-Date and time of orders

-Before building the dashboard, the data was cleaned and prepared to ensure accuracy and consistency.

-🔄 Data Cleaning & Preparation

-The following steps were performed using Power Query:

-Removed duplicate and null values

-Corrected data types (dates, numbers, text)

-Standardized column names

-Created derived columns where required

-Prepared data for time-based analysis

-This ensured the dataset was analysis-ready.

-🧮 Data Modeling & DAX Measures

-To enable advanced analysis, several DAX measures were created, such as:

-Total Revenue

-Total Orders

-Total Quantity Sold

-Average Order Value

-Sales by Category

-Time-based measures (daily, monthly trends)

-These measures allow the dashboard to respond dynamically to filters and slicers.

-📊 Dashboard Features & Insights

-The Power BI dashboard provides insights such as:

-🔹 Sales Performance

-Overall revenue and order trends

-Peak sales periods

-Growth and decline patterns

-🔹 Product Analysis

-Best-selling pizzas

-Category-wise revenue contribution

-High-demand vs low-demand items

-🔹 Customer Behavior

-Order quantity trends

-Popular items based on time

-Purchase frequency patterns

-🔹 Time-Based Analysis

-Daily and monthly sales trends

-Performance comparison across periods

-The dashboard is fully interactive, allowing users to filter data and explore insights easily.

-📈 Key Business Insights

-Identified top-performing pizza categories

-Highlighted best-selling products

-Observed seasonal and time-based sales trends

-Provided insights to support inventory and marketing decisions

-These insights can help businesses increase revenue and improve decision-making.

-📁 Project File

-Power BI File:
-Pizza_Hut_Sales_Dashboard.pbix

-Note: Download the .pbix file and open it using Power BI Desktop to explore the interactive dashboard.

-🎯 Skills Demonstrated

-Data cleaning and transformation

-Data modeling

-DAX calculations

-Business analytics

-Dashboard design

-Data storytelling

-Power BI proficiency

-👤 Author

-Pratish
+# 🍕 Pizza Hut Sales Analysis Dashboard
+### *(Power BI Project)*

+---

+## 📌 Project Overview

+This project is a **Power BI Sales Analysis Dashboard** created to analyze **Pizza Hut sales data** and extract meaningful **business insights**.
+The dashboard transforms raw transactional data into **interactive visual reports** that help stakeholders understand sales performance, customer behavior, and product trends.

+The main objective of this project is to demonstrate **data analysis, data modeling, and visualization skills** using Power BI.

+---

+## 🎯 Business Objectives

+The dashboard was designed to answer key business questions such as:

+- How is overall sales performance changing over time?
+- Which pizza categories and types generate the highest revenue?
+- What are the best-selling and least-selling items?
+- How do daily and monthly order trends vary?
+- Which time periods contribute most to total revenue?

+---

+## 🛠 Tools & Technologies Used

+- **Power BI**
+- **Power Query (ETL)**
+- **DAX (Data Analysis Expressions)**
+- **Data Modeling**
+- **Interactive Visualizations**

+---

+## 📂 Dataset Description

+The dataset contains structured sales information including:

+- Order date and time
+- Pizza category and type
+- Quantity sold
+- Order count
+- Revenue details

+The data was cleaned and transformed using **Power Query** before building the dashboard.

+---

+## 🔄 Data Preparation Process

+The following steps were performed during data preparation:

+- Removed duplicate and null values
+- Standardized column names and data types
+- Created calculated columns for time-based analysis
+- Built relationships between tables (if applicable)
+- Optimized data for efficient reporting

+---

+## 📊 Dashboard Features

+The Power BI dashboard includes:

+- 📈 **Sales & Revenue Trends** (Daily / Monthly)
+- 🍕 **Best & Worst Selling Pizzas**
+- 📦 **Category-wise Sales Analysis**
+- ⏰ **Order Volume by Time**
+- 📊 **KPI Cards** for quick insights
+- 🎛 **Interactive Filters & Slicers**

+All visuals are fully interactive and update dynamically based on user selections.

+---

+## 📌 Key Insights Generated

+Some of the insights derived from the dashboard:

+- Certain pizza categories consistently outperform others in revenue
+- Peak sales occur during specific time slots
+- A small number of pizza types contribute to a large share of total revenue
+- Seasonal patterns impact order volume and sales trends

+These insights can help businesses improve **menu planning, pricing strategies, and promotional campaigns**.

+---

+## 📁 Project File

+- **Power BI File:**
+  `Pizza_Hut_Sales_Dashboard.pbix`

+> ⚠️ Note: The `.pbix` file can be downloaded and opened using **Power BI Desktop**.

+---

+## 🧠 Skills Demonstrated

+- Data cleaning and transformation
+- DAX calculations and measures
+- Dashboard design and storytelling
+- Business-oriented data analysis
+- Visualization best practices

+---

+## 👤 Author

+**Pratish**
 Aspiring Data Analyst

-Skilled in Power BI, Excel, SQL, and Data Analysis

-Interested in transforming data into business insights

-📌 How to Use This Project

-Download the .pbix file

-Open it in Power BI Desktop

-Explore visuals using filters and slicers

-Analyze sales trends and insights

-⭐ Conclusion

-This Power BI project showcases my ability to analyze real-world sales data and present insights in a clear, visual, and business-oriented manner.
-It reflects my interest in data analytics and dashboard development and my readiness for entry-level data analyst roles.
+📌 *This project is part of my data analytics portfolio and demonstrates my ability to convert raw data into actionable business insights using Power BI.*

+---

+⭐ If you find this project useful, feel free to explore and provide feedback!